nalsur-veallam/ARTEMIS/README.md

 # ARTEMIS
-An information theory based numerical framework for analysis of communication and clustering in molecular systems using MD processed by the [PARENT](https://github.com/markusfleck/PARENT) or [PARENT_GPU](https://github.com/markusfleck/PARENT_GPU) packages.
+An information theory based numerical framework for analysis of intramolecular communication using molecular dynamics (MD) data processed with the [PARENT](https://github.com/markusfleck/PARENT) or [PARENT_GPU](https://github.com/markusfleck/PARENT_GPU) software packages.
+This tool gives the possibility to analyze intra- and intermolecular communication networks using all-to-all mutual information (MI) matrix for amino acids in proteins, nucleotides in nucleic acids, or any other molecular subgroups defined in the system.
+Alternatively, for proteins and nucleic acids MI matrices can be generated from multiple sequence alignments (MSA) and further processed in the same way using ARTEMIS.

+A potentially wide application of ARTEMIS, as well as a description of the methodology, has been published as a pre-print on ChemRxiv: [10.26434/chemrxiv-2025-6tmvz](https://doi.org/10.26434/chemrxiv-2025-6tmvz).

 ![Framework scheme](framework_scheme.png)